intel/ai-reference-models/benchmarks/image_recognition/tensorflow/vision_transformer/README.md

 ### Description
 This document has instructions for running Vision Transformer inference for FP32.
 The model based on this [paper](https://arxiv.org/abs/2010.11929).
 Inference is performed for the task of image recognition.
-The following TF Hub [pretrained-model](https://tfhub.dev/sayakpaul/vit_b32_classification/1) is used.
+The following Hugging Face [pretrained-model](https://huggingface.co/google/vit-base-patch16-224) is used.

 ### Dataset